 Environmental and climate protection

 The development of RES is linked to the premise of climate protection and prevention of its changes.
 Every human activity has an impact on the environment, including the construction of wind farms.
 Investors focus in particular on environmental studies and the reduction of the footprint in the investment process.
 The development of offshore wind farms raises challenges for the ecosystem of the seas and oceans.
-Europe is looking for ways to reduce the environmental impact as much as possible and to “blend” the windmills into the surrounding environment.
+Europe is looking for ways to reduce the environmental impact as much as possible and to “blend” the wind turbines into the surrounding environment.

 Recycling and end-of-life reuse technologies is an oft-mentioned topic.
 In an era of limited raw materials and more expensive materials, recycling all the components used for turbines and blades will help to take sustainability to the next level.